Psykotikism/Mutant_Tanks/INFORMATION.md

 			// The Mutant Tank's ability effects last this long.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".
-			// Note: This setting does not affect human-controlled Mutant Tanks unless the "Human Mode" setting is set to "0".
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 1